Email Statuses

 Why is my email going to the Promotions tab in Gmail?

 This could be for a number of reasons.
-This is a relatively new addition to GMail where they auto sort email for you and because of that not a whole lot is understood about the mechanics of it.
-There are a few articles I found interesting that give us a bit of insight, but without something official from Google you have to take these things with a grain of salt:
+The Promotions tab in Gmail auto-sorts emails into this tab if it thinks the email is promotional.
+There are a few articles we found interesting that give us a bit of insight, but without something official from Google you have to take these things with a grain of salt: